 I did not want to just throw paint on it and call it a day.
 After pondering for a few days, I finally decided that this piece would make the perfect pantry for someone who had a small space or needed extra storage in their kitchen.
-I took this idea mu husband, and the plans were set in motion (I do love it when he agrees with me haha).
+I took this idea to my husband, and the plans were set in motion (I do love it when he agrees with me haha).
 Here’s what we did!

 I removed all the drawers.
 I saved the drawers for a future project.
 My husband then removed the drawer frames that needed to be removed where there would not be a shelf.

 Adding Shelves to the Outdated Dresser

 I decided that the pantry cabinet should have three shelves.
 I wanted one shelf suitable for taller items.
 My husband measured for the shelving.
 He used spruce plywood we purchased from our local salvage store.
 After all pieces were cut, they were sanded until smooth using 220 grit sandpaper.
 He then attached the shelves inside using his nail gun.

 Constructing a Door

 He then went to work constructing a door.
 The same wood was used to construct a door frame.
 He used his Kreg jig to drill pocket screw holes to put the frame together.

 The door frame was assembled with screws and wood glue.